NomanS295/FINAL-PROJECT/README.md

 ## Databases
-For now, we are considering the use of MongoDB as a flexible NoSQL database which can be managed with tools like Compass as a GUI for the data, as well as potential integration into tools like Flask if we consider it for future parts of the project.
+We retrieved our databases from Kaggle.
+We donloaded as a csv and used a variety of tools to clean and prepare for the machine learing stage.
+We used pandas in the jupyter notebook as well as SQL.

 ## Dashboard